 Overview of Higher Education in Pennsylvania

-To attend one of Pennsylvania’s 4-year public institutions, residents will pay a steep $13,880, according to Collegeboard.org’s 2016-2017 report.
-Out of state students will pay around $24,860, close to the national average.
+To attend one of Pennsylvania’s 4-year public institutions, residents will pay a steep $14,812, according to Collegeboard.org’s 2016-2017 report.
+Out of state students will pay around $28,527.
+Both are thousands of dollars above the national average.

 About Online Colleges in Pennsylvania

-A 2012 report by the NCES found that 7.8% of postsecondary students in Pennsylvania were enrolled in online courses exclusively, and another 13.8% of students were participating in a hybrid of online and on-campus courses.
-Those numbers have continued to rise as more and more colleges offer online options.
+A 2018 report by the NCES found that 10.1% of postsecondary students in Pennsylvania were enrolled in online courses exclusively, and another 15% of students were participating in a hybrid of online and on-campus courses.

 In Pennsylvania, there are two notable resources for online education.

-First, Pennsylvania’s State System of Higher Education offers PA Universities Online, a site that connects students with the online courses and programs available at all 14 member universities.
+First, Pennsylvania’s State System of Higher Education’s site connects students with the online courses and programs available at its 14 member universities.
+Altogether, the State System universities offer more than 2300 degree and certificate programs in more than 530 academic areas.
 Students may search by keyword, university, delivery format or degree level to find the program or course they’re interested in.

-Second, the Pennsylvania Distance Learning Association (PADLA) provides a networking platform for online education professionals, instructors and students.
+Second, the Pennsylvania Distance Learning Association (PADLA) provides a networking platform for online education professionals, instructors and students at all levels.
 PADLA is a regional chapter (serving Pennsylvania, Delaware and New Jersey) of a national organization dedicated to the free exchange of ideas and information among the distance learning community.